RubenVermeulen/BlueBikeRealtimeAndroid/README.md

 # Blue-bike realtime Android
-Android app for Blue-bike realtime
+Android app for Blue-bike realtime.
+The app gives realtime information about all Blue-bikes locations in Ghent.

-# Copyright
+This app is not the official Blue-bike app.

-Copyright © 2016 by Ruben Vermeulen
+---

-All rights reserved.
+© 2016 Ruben Vermeulen ALL RIGHTS RESERVED